Bbioon/wc-purchase-orders/README.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to WooCommerce > Settings > Payments and enable the 'Purchase Orders' payment method.
 4. Customize settings and manage purchase orders from the WooCommerce settings.

+== Screenshots ==

+1. Download attached document file in order admin view.
+2. Purchase orders gateway on checkout page on the frontend.
+3. Download attached document file in order view in user account.
+4. Enable puchase orders for certain users in their profiles.

 == Frequently Asked Questions ==